polettix/Accounting-Kitty/README.md

 The basic working is that of a double entry system: every transaction always involves two parties.
-It's possible to handle multiparty transactions too, but they always resolve to be man two-party transactions actually.
+It's possible to handle multiparty transactions too, but they always resolve to be many two-party transactions actually.
 In its current state, it allows to easily track expenses that should be split across multiple participants, possibly according to a given preset scheme (e.g. equal split, or weighted, or